edwinhollen/ChanceJava/readme.md

 * Names, first, middle, and last
 * Dice rolls, from 4 to 100-sided
 * Characters (letters)
-* Strings (of characters), sentences, and paragraphs.
+* Strings (of characters), sentences, and paragraphs
-* Pick from a given array of objects.
+* Pick from a given array of objects
-* Age, in a specified age group.
+* Age, in a specified age group
 * Gender